 LinkedIn and other professional social networks are also places people are likely to share their opinions about various businesses.

 Yes, no doubt you are more than aware of the fact that Yelp! exists but that is far from the only major site where reviews of your business and products are likely to appear.

 And that is just the tip of the iceberg.
-There are dozens more review sites that you and/or your company might be mentioned in and most people have no clue how to monitor them all.
+There are dozens of more review sites that you and/or your company might be mentioned in, and most people have no clue how to monitor them all.

 In Blogs and Forums

 Across the Internet, people maintain hundreds of thousands of blogs, vlogs (video blogs) and forums.
 And here too you will find all kinds of comments, opinions and personal observations about all kinds of businesses, including retail businesses like yours.

 The Impact of Internet Mentions